laggingreflex/gfork/README.md

 Initially gfork needs to authenticate you to GitHub (for forking).

-You can [get the token][get-token] and provide it using `--token=...` or it'll ask you for it, with an option to enter your credentials (username/password) and it'll get it for you.
+You can [get the token][get-token] and provide it using `--token=...` or it'll ask you for it, with an option to enter your credentials (username/password)\* and it'll get it for you.

+\*Note: [GitHub is deprecating password authentication][deprecated-passwords-api], you may have no other option but to [get the token][get-token] manually in the future.

 After the first time it'll save the token in `~/.gfork` file.